Hebberley Shield

 The Hebberley Shield, awarded annually to the winning Men's Championship Eight crew at the New Zealand University Rowing Championships, is the oldest and most prestigious men's rowing trophy in New Zealand University Sport.

-First contested in 1929, Thomas Henry Heberley was the craftsman who carved the shield.
+First contested in 1928 or 1929, Thomas Henry Heberley was the craftsman who carved the shield.
 The race for the shield is held over a 3.2 km course, which is longer than the standard 2 km rowing course.
 This distinction symbolises excellence and tradition in the inter-university rowing competition.